Paperdomo101/lightstones/README.md

 ## What is this?

 A Minecraft mod that adds a new waterproof lightsource.
-Currently it is for Minecraft 1.18.2 Fabric or Forge.
+The latest version is for Minecraft 1.19.2 Fabric or Forge.
 Download it at https://www.curseforge.com/minecraft/mc-mods/lightstones